emnify/product-docs/docs/portal/organization/sso.md

 SSO improves account security and simplifies user administration.

 :::info
-SSO comes with the **Pro** plan.
+SSO comes with the **Pro Package**.
 :::

 ## Providers

-- [**Microsoft**](https://portal.emnify.com/organisation-settings/federation/new/microsoft): Out-of-the-box integration with Microsoft Azure Active Directory "Enterprise App"
+- **Microsoft**: Out-of-the-box integration with Microsoft Azure Active Directory "Enterprise App"
-- [**OIDC**](https://portal.emnify.com/organisation-settings/federation/new/oidc): Open ID Connect is an open standard for Authentication and Authorization.
+- **OIDC**: Open ID Connect is an open standard for Authentication and Authorization.
 Use this provider for OAuth 2.0 identity providers.
-- [**Google**](https://portal.emnify.com/organisation-settings/federation/new/google): Out-of-the-box integration with Google
+- **Google**: Out-of-the-box integration with Google

 ## Available guides